gabrielferreira/apprelease/README.md

 <!--Thanks to everybody that has contributed pull requests, ideas, issues, comments and kind words.-->
 <!---->
 Please see [AUTHORS.md](https://github.com/gabrielferreira/apprelease/blob/master/AUTHORS.md) for a list of contributors.

+## If you want to contribute give me some coins
+To make a donation our Bitcoin wallet address is: 3ERMUCES79EGTfAZ6vc5GFy1VefFkU8CAX